 We believe that CPD takes many forms, and that we should not prescribe the way that health professionals should learn.
-We also believe that, often, health professionals are doing CPD when they do not realise, and they may be engaged in activities which develop their practice, but they may not call these activities 'CPD'.
+We also believe that health professionals may be engaged in activities through which they learn, and which develop their practice, but they may not call these activities 'CPD'.
 Our standards and our process take account of a wide variety of types of activity which can contribute to your development.

-CPD learning activities could include:
+CPD activities could include:

-- work-based learning, for example, reflective practice, clinical audit, significant event analysis, user feedback, membership of a committee, journal club: - professional activity, for example, member of specialist interest group, mentoring, teaching, expert witness, presentation at conferences; - formal/educational, for example, courses, undertaking research, distance learning, planning or running a course; - self-directed learning, for example, reading journals/articles, reviewing books/articles, updating knowledge via WWW/TV/press; and - other activities, for example, public service.
+- work-based learning, for example, reflective practice, clinical audit, significant event analysis, user feedback, membership of a committee, journal club; - professional activity, for example, membership of a specialist interest group, mentoring, teaching, expert witness, presentation at conferences; - formal/educational, for example, courses, undertaking research, distance learning, planning or running a course; - self-directed learning, for example, reading journals/articles, reviewing books/articles, updating knowledge via WWW/TV/press; and - other activities, for example, public service.